 /0358

-The building in Rome’s P.le Flaminio was designed in the 1970s by Luigi Moretti, one of Italy’s most significant architects of the 20th century.
+The building, located in Rome’s P.le Flaminio, was designed in the 1970s by Luigi Moretti, one of the most important Italian architects of the 20th century.

-The redevelopment project respects Moretti’s original design, seeking to combine the architect’s architectural integrity and wishes with the needs of the 21st century.
+The renovation project respects Moretti’s original design and seeks to combine the architect’s architectural integrity and desires with the needs of the 21st century.

-The philological restoration, using the most modern and high-performance technologies, provides the new facades with a refined verticality that was impossible to achieve at the time.
-Interventions in the façade elements, such as the aluminium cornices, the reinforced concrete volumes on the roof and the white pillars, are minimal.
+Thanks to the use of the most modern and efficient technologies, the philological restoration gives the new facades a refined verticality that was impossible to achieve at the time.
+The interventions in the façade elements, such as the aluminium cornices, the reinforced concrete volumes in the roof and the white columns, are minimal.

-The windows are full-height, with very light, almost invisible frames, so as to realise the Master’s wishes.
-Modern materials make a difference not only in an aesthetic sense: the glass chosen insulates the building much more effectively, bringing it up to a higher energy standard.
+The glazing is full height, with very light, almost invisible frames, in keeping with the master’s wishes.
+The modern materials make a difference not only in an aesthetic sense: the glass chosen insulates the building much more effectively, bringing it to a higher energy standard.

-To reflect the sketches of the original project, the aluminium profiles, which run vertically on the façades and were coloured red in the 1970s, have been made gold.
+In order to reflect the sketches of the original project, the aluminium profiles that run vertically along the facades, which were red in the 1970s, have been painted gold.

 SITE